 The CTA establishes criminal and civil penalties for willful failure to report complete or updated beneficial ownership information, for willfully providing false or fraudulent information to FinCEN or for knowingly disclosing or using information obtained through the report submitted to FinCEN or disclosed by FinCEN.
-Any person (and not just the reporting company) that violates reporting requirements under the Act may be subject to penalties of up to \$500 per day and fines of up to \$10,000 and imprisonment for up to two years.
+Any person (and not just the reporting company) violating reporting requirements under the Act may be subject to civil penalties of up to \$500 per day for each violation.
+Criminal violations may result in a fine of up to \$10,000 and imprisonment for up to two years, or both.
 Safe harbors from these penalties are provided to allow for correction of inaccurate information.